 Ms. Sneed Reflects on Her Figurative Language Unit

-Ms. Sneed’s lips curled up in that famous teacher smile.
+Ms. Sneed’s face lit up with her famous teacher smile.
 Sharing ideas with teacher friends was one of the best parts of the profession.